 How the Test is Performed

 When a person has a pinworm infection, adult pinworms live in the intestine and colon.
-At night, the female adult worms deposit their eggs outside the rectum or anal area.
+At night, the female adult worms deposit their eggs outside the rectum near the anal area.

 One way to detect pinworms is to shine a flashlight on the anal area.
 The worms are tiny, white, and threadlike.
 If none are seen, check for 2 or 3 additional nights.